 Till now we made sure that our light strings are physically fine, sockets and power plugs are working accurately and voltage level is also up to the mark.
 Now is the time to go for fuse, it may be blown due to extra loads and over voltage conditions.

 You may test fuse while power is on, set multimeter on AC voltage range, and connect probes with fuse points.
 If the fuse is in working condition meter will show voltage reading on screen, otherwise change that fuse.

-Other method is to check continuity of fuse, for this take it out from its slot.
+Another method is to check the continuity of the fuse, for this take it out of its slot.
 Set multimeter on continuity range and connect two probes with fuse points respectively.
-The meter should make a buzz sound or show resistance if fuse is fine otherwise there is must be a short ciruit or broken connection within the fuse body.
+The meter should make a buzz sound or show resistance if fuse is fine otherwise there must be a short circuit or broken connection within the fuse body.

 These are the simplest steps to test and fix common issues of Christmas lights that everyone can do without difficulty.
 If the problem is still there even after Diy checking of your Christmas lights, call an electrician urgently to save time.
 Because there may be a more technical fault that could be solved with help of an expert electrician only.